 - Complete the project.
 While there is no specific requirement for the number of hours that must be worked by all participants, almost all projects exceed 100 hours by participants not including the scout’s hours.

 - Write up the project results.
 Include documentation such as before-and-after pictures, a list of who participated and number of hours, and materials needed.

-- Submit the project write-up, Requirement 6, Eagle Scout Rank Application, and a copy of merit badge and rank advancement cards to the Eagle adviser in draft form for review.
+- Submit a draft copy of Leadership Service Project Workbook, Eagle Scout Rank Application, Requirement 7, and a copy of merit badge and rank advancement cards to the Eagle adviser in draft form for review.
 Note: On the Eagle Scout Rank Application, Staff or SIT leadership positions should be listed as "Assistant Senior Patrol Leader".

-- Schedule a conference with the Scoutmaster, and complete the conference.
-Present the 5-page summary of your experiences in Scouting to the Scoutmaster in advance of the conference.
-Secure the Scoutmaster's signature on the application once the conference is satisfactorily concluded.
+- Schedule a conference with the Scoutmaster.
+Prepare and present the 5-page summary of your experiences in Scouting to the Scoutmaster in advance of the conference.
+Complete the conference and secure the Scoutmaster's signature on the application once the conference is satisfactorily concluded.

-- Submit your original application and supporting materials plus one copy (all with appropriate signatures) to the Crescent Bay District office, 10131 National Boulevard, in West Los Angeles.
+- Submit your original application and supporting materials plus 2 copies to the Crescent Bay District office, 10131 National Boulevard, in West Los Angeles.
 You must submit the application before your 18th birthday.
-Make one copy for yourself, one for the Eagle adviser and three color copies to bring to the District Board of Review.
-All sets should be in notebooks (Troop 2 applicants usually use red notebooks) or plastic covers.
+Retain one copy for yourself, and bring to the District Board of Review.

 - Eagle boards of review are held once or twice a month, on the second Thursday evening and third Saturday.
 Application and materials require at least two weeks for District review before the board can be scheduled.
 Please inform the Scoutmaster and Eagle adviser when your District board of review will be held so that a Troop representative can be present to introduce you.